This is the seventh part about our trip to India. Here you can find parts one, two, three, four, five, six and eight.

 The restaurant was in an old hotel which was an odd mix of British, Indian, new and old.
 In the courtyard was a cozy garden with small ponds, waterfalls and beautiful flowers.
 The restaurant itself was on the top floor and had a fantastic view of the City Palace and the old town.

-The food was really good and the only thing that we felt was missing was a good wine.
-It turned out that Republic Day is a so-called "dry day", which we didn't know about.
-When they said it the first time, we thought they were joking, but we learned that on certain major holidays, it is forbidden to serve alcohol, which is therefore called a "dry day".
-This legislation also applies to all sales, so bars and shops are also covered by the ban.
+The food was really good and the only thing we felt was missing was a good wine.
+It turned out that Republic Day is a so-called "dry day" which we did not know.
+When they said it the first time, we thought they were joking but we learned that on some major holidays it is forbidden to serve alcohol which is called "dry day".
+This legislation applies to all sales, so bars and shops are also covered by the ban.

 Another thing that may be worth knowing is that in some states it is completely prohibited to sell alcohol, which has consequences on both sides of the border.
 On the side without the ban, the biggest consequence seems to be that the bars of the border towns are overflowing with visitors from the dry side of the border.